Waste from Adidas, Walmart, other brands fuelling Cambodia brick kilns-report

 The other brands did not immediately reply to Reuters' requests for comment.
 The WRAP, the Cambodian Ministry of Environment, and waste collection company Sarom Trading Co.
 Ltd, did not respond to requests for comment.

 (Reporting by Clare Baldwin and Helen Reid.
-Additional reporting by Katherine Masters.)
+Additional reporting by Katherine Masters.
+Editing by Miral Fahmy.)

 ((Clare.Baldwin@thomsonreuters.com; + 852 5330 9161; Reuters Messaging: clare.baldwin.thomsonreuters@reuters.net))